 For sure one of many of Chile’s national trademarks, and a paradise for hikers.
 Endless hiking trails are available although the most popular is the “W” circuit to discover the main highlights of the park.
 Eco-sustainable accommodations like refuges or campsites are recommended to truly experience this wonderland Chile gets to call theirs.

 Discover local wildlife just like Darwin did!
-Yes, this National Park was discovered by Charles Darwin and hosts one of the last Palm Trees Forest in the whole country, so sustainable measures are important to be followed.
+Yes, this National Park was discovered by Charles Darwin and hosts one of the last Palm Trees Forests in the whole country, so sustainable measures are important to be followed.
 Expect nothing but 24/7 astonishment.

 Who said Ecotourism does not contain a little bit of adrenaline?
-Water-sport lovers, this National Park is your call!
+Water sport lovers, this National Park is your call!
 Rapids await you.
 Discover lava-shape hiking trails and meet the impressive Monte Tronador volcano accompanied by a local guide!

 This National Park is full of large volcanoes and mountains, perfect for adventurers!
 There you will find a ski center and also a camping area next to the volcanoes.
 Be ready to spot several animals and enjoy the incredible landscapes this park has to offer.